msaiba/msaiba/README.md

 ## 🌻 Fun Facts
 - I can talk for hours
-- I love visualizing data *almost* as much as I love cleaning it
+- I love visualising data *almost* as much as I love cleaning it
 - My coding playlist is 90% lo-fi

 ---